 The VetLaser 3000 comes with CW and 7 Pulsed Nogier frequencies, thus providing the user with the best of both worlds.

 There are many potential benefits of using Pulsed Lasers to treat injuries.
 As there are pulse OFF times, followed by pulse ON times, less tissue heat is generated.
-In order to deliver deep penetration, increased laser output powers are needed, to provide adequate energy (dose) to the damaged tissue.
-IF a CW was used, this increases the chance of tissue heating.
+In order to deliver deep penetration, increased laser output powers are needed, in order to provide adequate energy (dose) to the damaged tissue.
+If a CW was used, this increases the chance of tissue heating.

 The Pulsed Laser can penetrate deeper into muscle tissue without the concern of tissue heating being an issue.
 This thereby improves the laser’s ability to penetrate deep into muscle tissues obtaining deeper penetrating depths.

-It is important to remember that many LLLT applications do not require deep perpetration such as joint pain and tendinopathies.
+It is important to remember that many LLLT applications do not require deep penetration such as joint pain and tendinopathies.
 Deep penetration is required to reach, neck, back and hip joints.

 For tissue >5cm below the skin, research indicates that this is most likely achieved using Pulsed Lasers.
 Relief is brought by attenuating pain perception, rather than decreasing inflammation.